 Favorite way to spend free time: Bill enjoys hiking and camping, but when weather forces him indoors, he also enjoys watching movies and listening to music.
 He shares these loves with his child, imparting an affection for the finer points of film, such as an appreciation for the original Star Wars movies and a healthy skepticism about the prequels.

 Michelle is the senior operations manager for the learning science team and supports new and ongoing research with our institutional partners.
-She has been with VitalSource for eight years in a variety of roles.
-She holds a BA in English and an MA in Digital Communication, both from University of North Carolina.
+She has been with VitalSource over a decade in a variety of roles.
+She holds a bachelor of arts in English and a master of arts in digital communication, both from University of North Carolina.
 Michelle spends her free time in pursuit of delicious pizza, whimsical textiles, and outdoor adventures that aren’t too terrifying.